mistine/i8042-keyboard-fix-linux/README.md

 ## Why would someone need this?
 If your laptop's keyboard and/or trackpad doesn't work after resuming from suspend, maybe you'll need this.

-This used to work flawlessly on old Linux kernels, however in recent kernels it's broken.
+You never had to fix this in older Linux kernels.
+However, in recent kernels it's broken.
 Broken for years now.

 Other fixes would involve using `i8042.direct` and `i8042.dumbkbd`, which messes up the keyboard light (CapsLock, NumsLock etc) and is unacceptable for me. `i8042.reset` alone doesn't work.